 A comparison between the gameplay of Fortnite vs PUBG follows along the same lines as their visuals.
-PUBG Mobile is intense and gun fights give a real sense that death is imminent, whereas Fortnite Mobile gives players a lot more room to maneuver and play creatively.
+PUBG is intense and gun fights give a real sense that death is imminent, whereas Fortnite gives players a lot more room to manoeuvre and play creatively.

-Much of that maneuverability comes from the fact that players in Fortnite Mobile can build structures using resources collected by hammering away at trees, rocks, or buildings.
+Much of that manoeuvrability comes from the fact that players in Fortnite can build structures using resources collected by hammering away at trees, rocks, or buildings.
 If caught in an open field, a quick 1×1 tower will provide enough time to assess the situation or med up.

 On the contrary, getting caught unaware in PUBG Mobile is almost certain death.
 As a result, most people play more cautiously, hiding behind trees or in the brush.
 Unlike Fortnite, players can lay prone on the ground while they line up their next headshot.